kaplan81/rick-morty-pwa-workbox/README.md

 npx workbox wizard --injectManifest
 ```

 The Workbox wizard asks a series of questions.
-You should know the answers.
-Select all types of files.
-In the end a `workbox-config.js` file should be created in your project root.
+You can find out the answers by looking at the should be the resulting configuration file:

 ```javascript
 module.exports = {